Pressure on Tractor-Trailer Drivers Can Be Dangerous

 - Utilizing toxicology or accident reconstruction reports in order to show the driver was driving under the influence, speeding, or otherwise not acting in accordance with traffic laws.

-The tractor-trailer accident lawyers at Rhoads & Rhoads know the state and federal laws regulating the tractor-trailer industry.
-Our attorneys will advocate on your behalf and ensure you understand your rights.
+The tractor-trailer accident lawyers at Rhoads & Rhoads know Kentucky laws and the federal laws regulating the tractor-trailer industry.
+Our personal injury lawyers will advocate on your behalf and ensure you understand your rights.

 Damages Covered in a Tractor Trailer Accident Claim

-Some of the damages that can be recovered in a personal injury claim resulting from a tractor-trailer accident include:
+Some of the damages that can be recovered in a personal injury and wrongful death claim resulting from a tractor-trailer accident include: